datarefinery/API-PMH/README.md

 size = number of records to return in any one request, default 2000 (although have to consider how this works with streaming)

-?? page = page to get from the larger sequence (?? is about what term to use here)
+page = page to get from the larger sequence

 ### Reponses